kubermatic/kubermatic/docs/proposals/addon-controller.md

     kind: Cluster
     name: xptj6dqmvt
     uid: cda65e12-6423-11e8-a141-42010a9c00c6
   # Name of the addon to install.
-Needs to exist as a folder accessable by the addon-controller.
+Needs to exist as a folder accessible by the addon-controller.
 Contains all manifests
   name: canal
   # Generic variables to add.
 Can be used in the manifest templates
   variables: